major-phyo-san/julia-framework/README.md

 # Julia Framework (0.0.5 - alpha)

 Julia is an Express based Node.js framework inspired by Laravel for developing MVC style Web apps.
+Please, remove or rewrite this readme file after cloning and building Julia-based projects.
+Also, modify package.json file according to the particular project's needs.

 ## Installation